3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Empirical Evaluation

-In this section, we profile the runtime of the forward and backward passes in \AsymML{}.
-To better identify the main bottlenecks on a heterogeneous platform, we break down the runtime into computation and communication runtimes.
+\textbf{Inference Runtime. } We also compare \AsymML{} to Slalom \cite{Slalom} in terms of inference time.
+While a part of the convolution is performed in TEEs, inference using \AsymML{} is just slightly slower than Slalom.
+Therefore, the low-rank representation in TEEs does not incur significant additional costs.

-We use VGG16 as an example, as shown in Figure~\ref{fig:runbreakdown}.
-Runtime time for other models are also provided in Appendix B.
+\textbf{Runtime Breakdown. } To better identify the main bottlenecks on a heterogeneous platform, we profile the running time of the forward and backward passes in \AsymML{}.
+We break down the running time into computation time and communication time.
+We show the runtime breakdown for VGG-16 and ResNet-18 in Fig.~\ref{fig:runbreakdown}.
+More results are provided in Appendix \ref{sec:runtimemore}.

-For the forward pass, the blue bars show the time spent in TEEs, while the red bars next to them show time for data movement between CPUs and GPUs.
-In the early convolutional layers, as the size of the features is large, the communication from GPUs to CPUs (merge output into TEEs) brings notable additional cost, which then becomes marginal as the model goes deeper.
-In addition, since there is no CPU-GPU communication in the ReLU and the Pooling layers during the forward pass, the additional cost in those layers is only caused by switching running context from GPU (convolution) to SGX context (ReLU, Pooling) (See Figure~\ref{fig:asymml_impl}), which contributes little to the total running time.
+\begin{itemize} \item \textbf{Forward Pass}.
+For the forward pass, the blue bars show the time spent in TEEs, while the red bars show CPU-GPU communication.
+In the early convolutional layers, due to the large number of features, the communication from GPUs to CPUs brings notable costs, which then becomes marginal in later layers.

-For the backward pass, the green bars show the time in TEEs, and the red bars show CPU-GPU communication.
-The additional cost for CPU-GPU communication is much more dominant, especially in early convolutional layers.
-The reason is that during the backward pass, not only are input gradients $\dX$ but also parameter gradients $\dW$ transferred between CPUs and GPUs.
-As shown in Figure~\ref{fig:asymml_impl}, $\dWT$ in the SGX enclaves is copied from CPUs and accumulated in GPUs, while $\dX$ is copied to CPUs to feed backward on the ReLU and the Pooling layers, whose output gradients are then copied back to GPUs for backward on another convolutional layer.
+\item \textbf{Backward Pass.} For the backward pass, the green bars show the time in TEEs, and the red bars show CPU-GPU communication.
+The additional cost for CPU-GPU communication is much more dominant, especially in early convolution layers.
+The reason is that during the backward pass, not only are input gradients $\dX$ but also parameter gradients $\dW$ transferred between CPUs and GPUs. \end{itemize}